nikprt/Niklas_Portfolio/README.md

 # [Project 3: Crop Yield Analysis](https://github.com/nikprt/Crop_Yield_Analysis)
-* Used ML techniques such as linear regression, K-means clustering and K-Nearest-Neighbors to predict a current risk of crop yield losses
+* Used ML techniques such as linear regression, K-means clustering and K-Nearest-Neighbors to predict a current risk of crop yield losses.
-* Fitted a linear model on weather and geospatial data related features (average air temperatures, precipitaions etc.)
+* Fitted a linear model on weather and geospatial data related features (average air temperatures, precipitations etc.).
-* Used clustering for grouping the data into high and lower risk data groups
+* Used clustering for grouping the data into high and lower risk data groups.
-* Used a classification algorithm (KNN) to assign the ML prediction to one of the clusters
+* Used a classification algorithm (KNN) to assign the ML prediction to one of the clusters.

 ![](/images/crop_yield_figures.png)